Why is compound investing in a pension so powerful?

 Don’t forget about pension tax relief

-It’s not just compounding that can help you reach your retirement goals sooner.
+It’s not just compounding that can help you reach your retirement goals more quickly.
 You’ll also get a boost from the government.
-Each time you add money to a pension the government also automatically adds 20% in tax relief on top of what you pay into a pension.
-This means a £1,000 contribution could effectively cost you as little as £800.
+Each time you add money to a pension, the government also automatically adds 20% in tax relief on top of what you pay into a pension.
+This means that a £1,000 contribution could effectively cost you as little as £800.

 If you’re a higher or additional rate taxpayer, you could also claim back even more through your tax return.
 Pension and tax rules can change, and benefits depend on your circumstances.